-Tune into Homeschool with Mural Arts every Monday and Wednesday at 1pm for arts-focused tutorials from local Philadelphia experts and then share your creations at #Homeschool With Mural Arts.
-Mural Arts has created nearly 4,000 artworks that have transformed public spaces.
-Get a virtual eye view of some in the collection of murals every Tuesday and Thursday
+Tune into Homeschool with Mural Arts for new and recorded arts-focused tutorials from local Philadelphia experts and then share your creations at #Homeschool With Mural Arts.
+Get a video bird’s eye view of some murals in their collection.

-Famous local Ben Franklin has a fun science museum named after him, where you can explore the night Skies @Home every Thursday at 7:45pm (EST) with Derrick Pitts, the Franklin Institute’s Chief Astronomer.
-(Refresh the museum’s Facebook channel to see the video at the designated time.)
+Famous local Ben Franklin has a fun science museum named after him, where you can explore the night Skies @Home each month with Derrick Pitts, the Franklin Institute’s Chief Astronomer.
 Check out the Institute’s #SparksofScience series for science experiments—including some you can do at home.
-Eileen Ogintz’s latest Kids Guide – to Philadelphia has just been published and will get you started on travel planning.
+Want to make DIY crystals?
+Eileen’s latest Kids Guide – to Philadelphia has just been published!

 If you haven’t been to Europe’s hottest new destination – Portugal – it’s time to start planning.
 This beautiful video of top Portugal attractions is a good place to start for an overview.
-Of course, you’ll want to spend time in Lisbon, the country’s international gateway.
-Take a virtual tram tour around this waterfront city whose charms are reminiscent of San Francisco.
+Of course, you’ll want to spend time in Lisbon, the country’s international gateway whose charms are reminiscent of San Francisco.
 Notice the ornate azulejos?
 These colorful tiles are explored in depth on Google Arts & Culture’s virtual tour of Museu Nacional do Azulejo (National Museum of Tiles).
 The National Palace in Sintra is also worth touring for families who intend to see more of the countryside.

 Practice Your Tunes and Thrills in Branson, Missouri